llvm/llvm-project/amd/device-libs/doc/OCML.md

     __ocml_{function}_{type suffix}

-where {function} is generally the familiar libm name of the function, and {type suffix} indicates the type of the floating point arguments or results, and is one of
+where `{function}` is generally the familiar libm name of the function, and `{type suffix}` indicates the type of the floating point arguments or results, and is one of
   * `f16` – 16 bit floating point (half precision)
   * `f32` – 32 bit floating point (single precision)
   * `f64` – 64 bit floating point (double precision)

 For example, `__ocml_sqrt_f32` is the name of the OCML single precision square root function.

-OCML does not currently support higher than double precision due to the lack of support on most devices.
+OCML does not currently support higher precision than double precision due to the lack of hardware support for such precisions.

 ### Supported functions

 The following table contains a list of {function} currently supported by OCML, a brief description of each, and the maximum relative error in ULPs for each floating point type.
 A “c” in the last 3 columns indicates that the function is required to be correctly rounded.

 | **{function}** | **Description** | **f32 max err** | **f64 max err** | **f16 max err** |
 | --- | --- | --- | --- | --- |